MedhaviPatil/Superstore-Analytics-Dashboard/README.md

 # Superstore-Analytics-Dashboard
 This data is gathered from kaggle link:https://www.kaggle.com/datasets/vivek468/superstore-dataset-final

-- Created a interactive dashboad to analyze superstore sales data.
+- Created a interactive dashboad to analyze superstore sales data using Power Bi.
 - Created connections, join tables and customized using filters and slicers.
 - Used different type of visualization bar chart, donut chart, line chart, slicer, etc.